Nominations forms will be sent out by the elections heads! Note that you can self nominate and nominate multiple people!

 Information Session: Generally held the Monday or Tuesday before the Candidates’ Forum, Elections Head(s) and/or Elections Board Members meet with candidates to outline the elections process and discuss the Elections By-Laws (including rules for campaigning, etc.).

-Candidates’ Forum: Held on the Wednesday or Thursday prior to elections, the aim of the Candidates’ Forum is to bring candidates together in order to discuss issues relevant to their prospective offices before the campus community, and to foment a dialogue between candidates and voters to ensure that voters’ concerns are addressed.
+Candidates’ Forum: The aim of the Candidates’ Forum is to bring candidates together in order to discuss issues relevant to their prospective offices before the campus community, and to foment a dialogue between candidates and voters to ensure that voters’ concerns are addressed.
 All students are highly encouraged to attend for maximum benefit to candidates and the campus community.
 Minutes from the forum will be made available on this website in the Forum Minutes section of this website.

 Candidate Statements: Candidates are required to submit a Candidate’s Statement to be published on the candidates’ statements section of this website.
 Instructions regarding the Candidate Statements can be found in the Elections By-Laws section of this website.